JavaPantry/springcloud-workshop/WorkLogNotes/WorkLog - Микросервисы на Spring Cloud.md

   - `[{"name":"must not be blank"},{"description":"must not be blank"},{"name":"must not be null"},{"description":"must not be null"}]`
 - consider to add `.andExpect(jsonPath("$.length()", is(4)))` to testCreateNewInvalidProduct() to check that there are 4 errors
 - commit - add custom error message to ControllerExceptionHandler

+# June 2, 2023 - adding JPA validation in product controller

+## Clean up and sync Dtos in services
+- removed
+  - ProductInventoryDto
+  - ProductOrderDto
+  - ProductOrderLineDto
+- sync InventoryDto with all services
+- remove `import jakarta.persistence.Embeddable;` from *Dto.java
+- commit - Clean up and sync Dtos in services